-All of the 2016 puppies are spoken for!
-We do not have any plans to breed until 2018, but will be involved in other litters by relatives of our dogs.
-Feel free to contact us to be added to our mailing list to stay up-to-date on future breeding plans, or join our Facebook group!
+All 2018 puppies are placed!
+We have plans to breed Nell in spring 2019.
+Until then, feel free to contact us to be added to our mailing list, or join our Facebook group!

 Litters may or may not be AKC registered.
 If we’re not clear enough about which are and aren’t, please ask!
-Price will reflect status of registration, but all parent dogs will have the same level of health testing and we plan on tracking our unregistered bloodlines through DNA profiling and the AWFA.
+Price will reflect status of registration, but all parent dogs will have the same level of health testing.
 We value our crossbred and backcrossed dogs!

 If you’re interested in a Widdershins puppy, please email us and we’ll gladly put you on the puppy mailing list!
 Also feel free to email us with any questions you may have.
 If you’re interested, we can schedule meet-ups with the parent dogs for people who live close enough or are traveling through NW Washington.